sgravrock/gpxslice/README.md

 To run the tests, simply open test/SpecRunner.html in a browser.

 Known issues:
-* If you move the start marker after the end marker you get an empty track.
 * Files with multiple track segments are not supported.
 * Because the metadata isn't updated, Strava will think that the new track is a duplicate of the original unless the original is deleted before the new one